huoww07/Bioinformatics-for-RNA-Seq/lessons/06_Pathway_Enrichment.md

 You should automatically see the previous work.
 If not, you can load the previous session following these steps:
 Go to `File`, choose `Open Project...`, navigate to your folder and selected the previously saved file with extension of `.Rproj`.
 All previously saved variables and libraries will be loaded.

-1. Visualization of DeSeq2 result
+- **Visualization of DeSeq2 result**

-  1. Volcano plot to visualize up- and down- regulated Genes
+1. Use Volcano plot to visualize up- and down- regulated Genes
 ```markdown
 # load necessary library ggplot2
 library(ggplot2)